2026 key stage 2 access arrangements guidance

 18. Administering the tests at an alternative location

-Schools can administer the tests at an alternative location to the rest of the cohort away from the school.
-This may include administering at a pupil referral unit or the pupil’s home, as long as the pupil is in a fit state.
+Schools can administer the tests at an alternative location at the headteacher’s discretion.
+This may include administering at a pupil referral unit, alternative provision or the pupil’s home, as long as the pupil is in a fit state.

 19. Illness or injury at the time of the tests

-Schools should not administer a test to a pupil who is too ill to take the test.
-If a pupil is not fit to take the test, the school should consider applying for a timetable variation for permission to administer the test up to 5 schools days after the scheduled test day.
+Schools should not administer a test to a pupil who is too ill to take it.
+If a pupil is not fit to take the test, the school should consider applying for a timetable variation to administer the test up to 5 school days after the scheduled test day.

 Pupils who become ill while taking a test will not qualify for special consideration.